Ifá: West African origins

-Ifá in Cuba
+In Cuba

 In Cuba, Ifá came to be used in the Afro-Cuban religion of Santería.
 There, it is the most complex and prestigious divinatory system used in the religion.
 The two are closely linked, sharing the same mythology and conception of the universe, with Orula or Ọ̀rúnmila having a prominent place within Santería.
 In Cuba, Ifá nevertheless also retains a separate existence from Santería.

 Many Cuban babalawos are also santeros, or male initiates of Santería, although it is not uncommon for babalawos to perceive themselves as being superior to santeros.
 Although the presence of babalawos is not required for Santería ceremonies, they often attend in their capacity as diviners.
 Other Cuban babalawos have been initiates of the Abakuá society.

 At the time of the Cuban Revolution in 1959, there were an estimated 200 babalawos active on Cuba; by the 1990s, Cuban babalawos were claiming that they numbered tens of thousands on the island.
 In the 1980s, Cuban babalawos created the organisation Ifá Yesterday, Ifá Today, Ifá Tomorrow, the first Cuban institution to represent the priesthood of an Afro-Cuban religion.
 Following the Soviet Union's collapse in the 1990s, Cuba's government declared that the island was entering a "Special Period" in which new economic measures would be necessary.
 As part of this, it selectively supported Afro-Cuban and Santería traditions, partly out of a desire to boost tourism; priests of Santería, Ifá, and Palo all took part in government-sponsored tours for foreigners desiring initiation into such traditions.

-Ifá in the United States
+In the United States

 Cuban migrants took Ifá to the United States.
 There, during the 1960s, a small group of babalawos dominated the Santería scene in New York.
 Their dominance was challenged by new Cuban migrants who arrived between 1965 and 1973 and who, although initiated santeros and santeras, were not babalawos.
 The ethnomusicologist María Teresa Vélez noted that "two types of ocha house arose: those that still relied on the babalaos and did not question any of their prerogatives, and those that became independent of the babalaos for most of their ritual activities," with these latter houses often being run by women.

 In 1978, Ifá ceremonies took place in Miami, Florida, overseen by the Nigerian babalawo Ifayẹmi Elébùìbọn Awise of Osogbo.
 He was assisted in this by two Cuban babalawos, Luis Fernández-Pelón and José-Miguel Gómez, both of whom were Abakuá members.

-In the 1980s, the Chicago-based Philip and Vassa Newmarket established their Ifa Foundation of North and Latin America.
+In the 1980s, the Chicago-based Philip and Vassa Neimark established their Ifa Foundation of North and Latin America.
 Departing from established tradition, they offered "bloodless" initiations that welcomed those who were unwilling to engage in animal sacrifice.
 Claims have been made that the first woman initiated into Ifá was the Jewish American Dr. D'Haifa Odufora Ifatogun Ina Arara Agbaye.